QuantEcon/python-lecture-sandpit.myst/lectures/Asset_pricing_modern.md

 We briefly describe empirical implementations of multi-factor generalizations of the single-factor model described above.

-The single-beta representation  \eqref{eq:EMR7} is a special case with there being just a single factor.
+The single-beta representation  {eq}`eq:EMR7` is a special case with there being just a single factor.

-Two representations are in play.
+Two representations are often used in empirical work.

 One is a  **time-series regression** of  gross return $R_t^i$ on multiple